 If you have HELLP syndrome during one pregnancy, you can have it again during your next pregnancy.
 The illness is usually less severe the second time.

-How is HELLP syndrome treated?
+HELLP syndrome treatment

 If you aren’t too sick, your doctor may wait a few days before delivering your baby.
 He or she can give you corticosteroid medicines.
 This will help the baby’s lungs develop faster before it is born.
 Other treatments you may receive in the hospital include:

 Some women who have HELLP syndrome get very sick.
 Rarely, the illness can be fatal.
 Most women who have this illness start to get better a couple of days after their babies are born.

 - I have high blood pressure.
 Am I at risk for HELLP syndrome?